AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

     return EXIT_SUCCESS;
 }
 ```
-QA’s main first prints a welcome message, and then initializes the ALS Prolog libry
+QA's main first prints a welcome message, and then initializes the ALS Prolog libry
 with the PI_prolog_init function.
 Next it calls load_know (described in the next section) which loads the Prolog know/2 program.
 The function qa_dialog performs a
 simple question and answer dialog with the user.
 Finally PI_shutdown is called to
 allow the ALS Prolog library to clean up.